It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: ITW Proline Australia

-Project: Network optimization with better use of distribution assets, including reduced warehouse footprint, process improvement, and deployment of warehouse technology to improve order cycle time and order accuracy, and reduce costs.
+Project: Network Optimization with better use of distribution assets, including reduced warehouse footprint, process improvement and deployment of warehouse technology to improve order cycle time and order accuracy to customers, and reduced overhead costs.

 Enabler: DSSI (Louisville, Ky., www.directsourcing.com)